edgio-docs/edgio-docs/src/guides/v7/basics/collaboration.md

     1. From the {{ PORTAL_LINK }}, select the desired organization.
     2. From the left-hand pane, click **Members**.

-2. Find the user and select the desired role.
+2. Find the user and click its <Image inline src="/images/v7/icons/pencil-2.png" alt="Edit" /> icon.
+3. Optional.
+Assign a different role at the organization level.
+4. Customize a user's access to a property by assigning a different role for the desired property.
+5. Customize a user's access to an environment by assigning a different role for the desired environment.
+6. Click **Save**.

 **To remove a member**